bsu-cs315/e3-chester/README.md

 + None

 Game Instructions:
++ Use A and D to control the angle of the cannon
-+ Press space bar to control the ball
++ Press space bar to launch the ball

 ## Activity Report: